Messengers of War

 “Right!” says Mayla smiling, pleased with Tzina’s answer.

-“What was the probe doing?”
+“What did the probe do before I faced it?”
 I ask.

-“After you destroyed it,” she says, “the ship moved toward this world.”
+“After you destroyed it,” she says, “the ship moved toward our world, and waits in orbit above us.”

-“I didn’t exactly destroy it,” I say.
+“I didn’t directly destroy it,” I tell her.

 “Where is it, then?” she asks.